-If you’re in this category, the best way to prevent this syndrome is to simply always practice proper form and complete proper warming up and cooling down exercises.
+If you’re in this category, the best way to prevent this syndrome is to always practice correct form and complete proper warming up and cooling down exercises.

 If this is you, it’s important to walk, stretch, and take adequate breaks from sitting in the same position.
 It’s also recommended to not sit for long periods with a wallet or something bulky in your back pocket.